pleabargain/EnglishHelpsYourCareer/topic wine nouns.md

  # questions
-- What is your opinion of zoos?
- - How Do You Feel About Zoos?
+-  Have you ever been to a wine tasting?

 # statements